Connection Configuration in Terminal Server

 Citrix's Metaframe product may be installed on the Terminal Server so Citrix's ICA clients rather than Microsoft's RDP client can be used to connect to Terminal Server.
 In this tool and in User Manager, you will find options that do not apply unless Metaframe is installed on the Terminal Server.

-On a Citrix Winframe Server (based on Windows NT 3.51) or on a Terminal Server with Metaframe installed, customers have the option of creating different connection types for different ICA clients (for example, Macintosh clients, asynch clients, SPX clients).
+On a Citrix Winframe Server or on a Terminal Server with Metaframe installed, customers have the option of creating different connection types for different ICA clients (for example, Macintosh clients, asynch clients, SPX clients).

 The Lan Adapter drop-down list shows "All Lan Adapters..." and any installed adapters.
 Notice that the connection by default applies to all installed adapters, so just because you have multiple adapters does not mean you must define new connections.
 You can, but it is not a requirement.